 6. Abstract 3 Dimensional Wingspan Graphic

 Few other tattoo aesthetics are as powerful in basic black as a dimensional graphic.
 This Modernist inspired masterpiece spreads across its owner’s entire wingspan, giving the impression of constant movement.
 It’s a better accessory than anything made of fabric.
+Yin-yang tattoos also work well with this style!

 7. Who Has Forever Anyway Chest Hourglass